SimonHegele/cDNA_Cupcake/README.md

 1. Print-statements adapted to python3 syntax
 2. Deprecated dependency sklearn replaced with scikit-learn in the setup.py file
 3. Moved sequence folder into the cupcake folder and added cupcake.sequence as a package in the setup.py file

+So far I only tested for installation and and "python sqanti-sim classif --gtf <gtf-file>"